haltu/muuri/README.md

 **Arguments**

 * **items** &nbsp;&mdash;&nbsp; *array*
-  * The items that were succesfully added.
+  * The items that were successfully added.

 ```javascript
 grid.on('add', function (items) {